SOCIETY OF ’67 ▷ PROGRAMS ▷ TRAINEE GRANTS

 • Funding of applicants whose relevant certifications have not been provided within the first 3 months of the project may be rescinded.
 Funds will not be transferred until relevant certifications (CITI, IRB, etc.) are provided.

-• Funding will be transferred to the Pathology Department or faculty advisor/mentor who will be responsible for appropriate use by the investigator.
+• Funding will be transferred to the pathology department, not an individual, for the faculty advisor/mentor's responsibility in the appropriate use by the investigator.

 Review Criteria